Korean Air changes Taser policy one week after Richard Marx subdues passenger

 On-board crew already have had Tasers on hand for years but could only use them when lives or the physical safety of passengers and cabin crew was threatened.

-But new rules will allow for "more active use" of Tasers, a Korea Air spokesperson told CNN.
+But new rules will allow for "more active use" of Tasers, a Korean Air spokesperson told CNN.

 Employees will also get routine training in security gear, and the male to female ratio of flight crew will be reviewed.
 Passengers who cause a disturbance will be banned for an indeterminate period.

-The announcement comes one week after Marx had to help restrain a passenger on board a Korea Air flight.
+The announcement comes one week after Marx had to help restrain a passenger on board a Korean Air flight.
 Reports of the incident - and Marx's scathing assessment of the flight crew's performance - went viral.

 The man was tied up with ropes, but broke free of them three times, according to Marx's wife, 90s MTV VJ Daisy Fuentes.